 - 1429 Uncharted Seas – 98.6%

 Developed by Thunderkick, the 1429 Uncharted Seas slot is one of the older games from this developer.
 While this slot doesn't bring anything spectacular in terms of graphics or features, its very high RTP of 98.6% makes it worth a few spins.

-The Bloodsuckers slot is another game developed by NetEnt but unlike the ones mentioned previously, this is actually a proper video slot with two different bonuses, 25 paylines across 5 reels, and very low volatility.
-If you're into vampire-themed slots as it is, Bloodsuckers is well worth your time with its outstanding RTP of 98%.
+Bloodsuckers is another game from the stables of slot provider NetEnt, but unlike the ones mentioned previously, this is actually a proper video slot with two different bonuses, 25 paylines across 5 reels, and very low volatility.
+If you're into vampire-themed slots], Bloodsuckers is well worth your time with its outstanding RTP of 98%.

-Created by NextGen Gaming, Starmania will definitely remind you of another well-known game that we don't even need to mention if you’d ever taken free spins at an online casino.
-Set among the starts with colorful symbols on the reels, this 10-payline slot pays both ways and features RTP of 97.87%.
+Created by NextGen Gaming, Starmania will definitely remind you of another well-known game that we don't even need to mention if you've ever taken free spins at an online casino.
+Set among the stars with colorful symbols on the reels, this 10-pay line slot pays both ways and features an RTP of 97.87%.

 We're coming back to NetEnt and their Kings of Chicago slot, a game entirely based on poker.
 Instead of classic win combinations, you'll get paid for making poker hands here, such as trips, straights, flushes, full houses, and quads.
 If you love poker and casino gambling, this game is a perfect combo for you, especially with its very high RTP of 97.8%.

-The final NetEnt slot to be featured in this list, Devil's Delight comes with RTP of 97.6%.
-This nicely animated game with several bonus features and the entertaining Soul-O-Meter would be well worth a try even without this high RTP.
+The final NetEnt slot to be featured in this list, Devil's Delight, comes with an RTP of 97.6%.
+This nicely animated game with several bonus features and the entertaining Soul-O-Meter would be well worth a try, even without this high RTP.
 With it, it is definitely a must-play.